|

 CAF | Coarray Fortran (gs_caf) | Coarray-capable Fortran compiler | Systems with a tuned coarray runtime |

 MPIGPU and NCCL require Neko to be built with GPU support and the corresponding optional dependency.
-SHMEM picks the device backend on GPU builds and the host backend on CPU builds, depending on which of NVSHMEM / OpenSHMEM is present at configure time.The backend can also be selected programmatically by passing the comm_bcknd argument to gsinit, using the constants GS_COMM_MPI, GS_COMM_MPIGPU, GS_COMM_NCCL, GS_COMM_NVSHMEM, GS_COMM_OPENSHMEM, or GS_COMM_CAF exposed by the gather_scatter module.
+SHMEM picks the device backend on GPU builds and the host backend on CPU builds, depending on which of NVSHMEM / OpenSHMEM is present at configure time.The backend can also be selected programmatically by passing the comm_bcknd argument to gsinit, using the constants GS_COMM_MPI, GS_COMM_MPIGPU, GS_COMM_NCCL, GS_COMM_NVSHMEM, GS_COMM_OPENSHMEM, GS_COMM_CAF, GS_COMM_NEIGHBOUR or GS_COMM_UTOFU exposed by the gather_scatter module.
 The environment variable wins when both are present.

-The NVSHMEM backend (NEKO_GS_COMM=SHMEM on CUDA builds) keeps the entire exchange on the GPU: a fused CUDA kernel (cuda_gs_pack_and_push) packs the gathered shared dofs straight from the device-resident solution buffer and issues nvshmemx_{float,double}_put_signal_nbi_block to deliver each neighbour's slice into the remote receive buffer together with a per-sender completion signal.
+MPI_Wait in nbwait.
+Enable the library's asynchronous-progress option to test the overlap benefit.
+Each gs_t instance owns its own graph communicator, so multiple instances may coexist, but a given instance must complete its nbsend/nbwait window before the next gs op on the same instance.The NVSHMEM backend (NEKO_GS_COMM=SHMEM on CUDA builds) keeps the entire exchange on the GPU: a fused CUDA kernel (cuda_gs_pack_and_push) packs the gathered shared dofs straight from the device-resident solution buffer and issues nvshmemx_{float,double}_put_signal_nbi_block to deliver each neighbour's slice into the remote receive buffer together with a per-sender completion signal.
 A cuda_gs_unpack kernel applies the gather-scatter operation back into u on the device.
 The host never sees the payload, so the backend is most effective on builds without GPU-aware MPI or where NCCL/MPI go through host staging.

 Each neighbour is driven on its own high-priority CUDA stream, with a CUDA event recorded after the unpack so the caller's stream can wait for completion – this lets the receives complete out of order and overlaps with the local gs work in gsbcknd.
 Per-pair notifyDone/notifyReady uint64 counters (allocated symmetrically via cudamalloc_nvshmem) handle the double-buffered handshake so a fast sender cannot overwrite a receive buffer the consumer has not yet drained.